-The Tax Cuts and Jobs Act of 2017 increases the dollar limitations on depreciation and expensing for passenger automobiles.
-Since the amounts will be adjusted for inflation after 2018, the limits for trucks, vans and passenger cars are the same.
+The Tax Cuts and Jobs Act of 2017 increased the dollar limitations on depreciation and expensing for passenger automobiles.
+The limits for trucks, vans and passenger cars are the same.
 The amount of depreciation and expensing deduction should not exceed:

-- \$10,000 for the 1st taxable year
+- \$10,100 for the 1st taxable year

-- \$16,000 for the 2nd taxable year
+- \$16,100 for the 2nd taxable year

-- \$9,600 for the 3rd taxable year
+- \$9,700 for the 3rd taxable year

 - \$5,760 for each succeeding taxable year

-The Tax Cuts and Jobs Act retained the \$8,000 limit for additional first-year depreciation for passenger automobiles, so in 2018 the maximum amount a taxpayer can deduct for a passenger automobile in the first year is \$18,000.
+The Tax Cuts and Jobs Act retained the \$8,000 bonus depreciation limit for additional first-year depreciation for passenger automobiles, so in 2021 the maximum amount a taxpayer can deduct for a passenger automobile in the first year is \$18,100.